Link to the “What is XAgo?” sectionWhat is XAgo?

 - work well on tablet screens

-- have an overview of every time an event was repeated
+- show every time an event was repeated

 Native iOS and Android are not my home turf.
-I built a little Android in my first year of college, then mostly stopped.
+I built a small Android app in my first year of college, then mostly stopped.
 I have poked at Swift, but not enough to ship something this tight on native stacks in seven days.

 React and React Native are where I spend my time.
 I wanted this project to level up theme support (light, dark, and in between) and to ship a full TypeScript codebase.

 I could have spent weeks on visual design, but this was a developer challenge, not a design sprint.
-The idea had been sitting in my head for years, so the flow was already fairly clear.
+The idea had sat in my head for years, so the flow was already clear.
 I sketched enough to lock layout and primary interactions, then opened the repo.
 Setup had to happen early if the week was going to work.

 - Inputting the name of the widget